James DeMile

-James W. DeMile (June 6, 1938 – August 15, 2021) was an American martial artist, hypnotherapist and author.
+James W. DeMile (6 June 1935 – 15 August 2021) was an American martial artist, hypnotherapist and author.
 He was among the first group of students of Bruce Lee, whom he met in 1959, as they both attended Edison Technical School.
 In 1963, DeMile appeared in Lee's only book, The Philosophical Art of Self Defense.
 He was an inductee in the AMAA Who's Who in the Martial Arts Hall of Fame and Black Belt Magazine Hall of Fame.

 Early life

 DeMile was of mixed race ancestry.
 He reportedly experienced a difficult childhood in an orphanage, with a history of teenage gang fights and petty crimes.

 Training with Bruce Lee

 In 1959, a year after arriving in America, Bruce Lee decided to share his martial arts knowledge.
 What started as informal sparring sessions between friends turned into a three-school business that cemented Bruce's pioneering approach to the art of hand-in-hand fighting.

-Lee attracted DeMile into his first group of students from a public display of his talents when he attended Edison Technical School in Seattle.
-Looking for a volunteer in the audience, the 18/19-year-old Lee discovered DeMile, 20/21, a former Air Force heavyweight boxing champ.
-Bruce noticed DeMile's athletic build and called him on stage.
-DeMile thought it would be easy to stop Lee because his opponent was only 5'8" tall and weighed no more than 140 pounds, but Lee soon beat him.
-Impressed, DeMile turned to Lee after the demo to ask if he could learn from him.